devandyt/akaibu-gatsby/docs/1-basics/5-navbar.md

 ## Setting Up

-No point in hardcoding links on every page.
-We need a way to reuse the links on all pages.

-By convension, usually you set up a /src/components/ folder to store your components.
+Hardcoding links on every page is a bad idea.
+Create a **Navbar** component instead.

-Create Navbar.js component inside the folder.
+Create component _Navbar.js_ inside a new folder _src/components/_.

 _components/Navbar.js_